Straw Dogs

 Story Breakdown

 The plot weaves a complex web of mystery and suspense.
 David Sumner, a mild-mannered academic from the United States, marries Amy, an Englishwoman.
 In order to escape a hectic stateside lifestyle, David and his wife relocate to the small town in rural Cornwall where Amy was raised.
 There, David is ostracized by the brutish men of the village, including Amy's old flame, Charlie.
 Eventually the taunts escalate.
-Information is revealed strategically, keeping viewers engaged as they piece together clues alongside the protagonist.
+Information is revealed strategically, keeping viewers engaged as they piece together clues alongside Dustin Hoffman.
 The narrative maintains momentum through well-timed revelations and unexpected turns.

 Narrative Structure